table of contents

 If you were in this situation, but now have started to drink or use drugs more frequently on your own, the abuse may have escalated.
 Ask yourself the following questions to help you determine just how often you’re actually engaged in abuse.
 Have you started to use drugs during the day, or week, when your friends are only using on the weekends or occasionally?
 Do you feel the need to drink alcohol when you wake up or as soon as you get home?

-If you’ve reached a point in which your drug or alcohol use has became a regular routine in life, you may have crossed a line from abuse to a possible addiction.
+If you’ve reached a point in which your drug or alcohol use has became a regular routine in life, you may have crossed a line from abuse to a possible addiction, and may need to go to rehab.

 2: A mental health condition enables you to abuse